Wernaert/Updated-ColorToTerrain-Script/README.md

 # Updated-ColorToTerrain-Script
 This is a updated version of creativitRy's ColorToTerrain script.
-This is the original script: https://github.com/creativitRy/ColorToTerrain
+You can find the original script here: https://github.com/creativitRy/ColorToTerrain

 What is ColorToTerrain?